Last updated on June 3rd, 2023 at 07:30 am

 V. Safety and Compliance

 Regulations surrounding drone operations can vary depending on the location and the purpose of the flight.
-Ensure that the pilot you hire is familiar with the regulations in your area and has the necessary permits or waivers to conduct the desired operations legally.
+Ensure that the pilot you hire is familiar with the rules in your area and has the necessary permits or waivers to conduct the desired operations legally.

 VI.
 Communication and Collaboration

-Furthermore, collaborating with other professionals may be necessary for certain projects.
+Furthermore, collaborating with other professionals may be necessary for specific projects.
 Whether it’s coordinating with a photographer, surveyor, or construction team, a skilled drone pilot should be able to work harmoniously with others to achieve a cohesive and integrated approach.

 VII.
 Pricing and Budget